 Accommodation and living expenses.

-Student Association/General Services Charges.
+Student Association/General Services Charges where appropriate.

-All students must take out health and travel insurance for the duration of the study period at the host institution.
-The host university will not be liable for travel, living, healthcare, insurance or other expenses incurred by the students.
+Health and travel insurance for the duration of the study period at the host institution.
+Neither the host nor the home university will not be liable for travel, living, healthcare, insurance or other expenses incurred by the students.

-Payment of the fees legally established to obtain the omadipl.
+Payment of the fees legally established for the issuing of the the degree certificate .

+Notwithstanding the above, the partner universities will seek to obtain funds to assist in the financing of the mobility periods, especially under the Erasmus programme.

 VII.
 Quality assurance